-- In 2021, we pledged 5% of our November revenues to the Food and Land Justice Fund to support Black, Indigenous and People of Color (BIPOC)-led organizations leading food and land justice and sovereignty efforts across the country.
+- In 2021 and 2022, we pledged 5% of our November revenues to the Food and Land Justice Fund to support Black, Indigenous and People of Color (BIPOC)-led organizations leading food and land justice and sovereignty efforts across the country.

 - Every year, we challenge others in the Vermont maple industry to donate a portion of their November sales to support like-causes.

 - We pledge to both repeat and rise to this challenge annually in observation of Native American Heritage Month.
 Please join us!

 If it weren’t for the forests, maple syrup would not exist.
 We owe these “sugar woods” protection and respect.
 We support the following environmental organizations in their work caring for the lands and waterways on which we and our sugar woods depend.

 Where would any of us be if our local community didn’t support us?
 Now it’s our turn to give back!
 In addition to sourcing goods, services and labor as close to home as possible, we have also supported the following local environmental, arts and business organizations: